30 Halloween Movies with Kid-Friendly Thrills and Chills

 Can the Super Monsters save their favorite holiday?
 Watch Super Monsters Save Halloween to find out!
 Photo courtesy of Netflix

 For the preschooler afraid of his own shadow, try the Netflix original series Super Monsters year-round.
 It follows preschool-age monsters as they attend school to learn all about the best ways to be monsters but in the least scary way possible.
-This year's Halloween special follows the mini monsters as they prepare for their favorite holiday and "best night of the year," including supporting a nervous buddy.
+This Halloween movie special followed the mini monsters as they prepare for their favorite holiday and "best night of the year," including supporting a nervous buddy.

-A deadly spider makes its way from the jungles of South America to a sleepy California town in this not-for-the-squeamish movie!
+A deadly spider makes its way from the jungles of South America to a sleepy California town in this not-for-the-squeamish Halloween movie!
 There is a healthy mix of humor in this thrilling flick, but don’t be fooled, you'll also enjoy a few "hide under the blankets" moments.

 They may be creepy, kooky, mysterious, and spooky, but the Addams Family provides a touch of dark comedy that will appeal to the teens in your house.